 Lindsey’s favorite paths inside the sanctuary are the All Persons Trail and Mill Pond/Marsh Trail, each providing an up-close look at the park’s diverse landscapes, including ponds, marshes, streams, and waterfalls.
 He’s also spotted a variety of wildlife here, including turtles, frogs, beavers, ducks, and snakes.

 If you’re looking for a peaceful place to spend a few hours, Broadmoor Wildlife Sanctuary is it.
-Not only is it a great place to visit during the spring, summer, and fall, but it’s among the best winter hikes in New England as well!
+Not only is it a great place to visit during the spring, summer, and fall, but it’s among the best winter hikes as well!

 Follow Lindsey on Instagram and his blog!

 Lindsey Lapointe (@freelanceadventurer) is a blogger and photographer with a passion for the outdoors.
 She recommends Mt.
-Major, a scenic mountain overlooking Lake Winnipesaukee, as one of the best hikes in New England.
-Here’s why:
+Major, a scenic mountain overlooking Lake Winnipesaukee, as one of the best trails in the northeast Here’s why:

 “Mt.
 Major rewards it’s hikers with views of hardwood forest, rocky trail, and an amazing summit view.
 From the top, hikers can see the iconic Lake Winnipesaukee, speckled with islands and surrounded by the mountains of the Sandwich Range.” – Lindsey Lapointe